The activities are as follows:

 - Grading Rubric

-Animals have many ways to defend against predators.
+Animals have evolved many ways to defend themselves against predators.
 Many species use camouflage to avoid being seen.
 Others rely on speed to escape.
 Some species avoid capture by hiding in a safe place.
-Other animals use painful and venomous bites or stings to try to prevent attacks or to make capture more difficult.
-Anyone who has been stung by a bumblebee understands how stinging could be a great way to keep predators away!
-However, there is little research that shows painful stings or bites deter predators.
+Other animals use painful and venomous bites or stings to try to prevent attacks or to make being captured more difficult.
+Anyone who has been stung by a bee or wasp understands how stinging could be a great way to keep predators away!
+However, there is little research that documents if painful stings or bites deter predators.

 The grasshopper mouse lives at the base of the Santa Rita Mountains in Arizona.
-Scientists Ashlee and Matt have been studying this mouse for many years, and wanted to know what the mouse ate.
+Scientists Ashlee and Matt have been studying populations of this mouse for many years and wanted to know what the mouse ate.
 In the mountains, there are two scorpions that make a great food source for the mice.
 One of the scorpion species has a painful sting.
 The other species is slightly larger, but its sting is not painful.
-Ashlee and Matt thought that painful, venomous stings would prevent predator attacks, and that the painless species would be attacked and eaten more often.
+Ashlee and Matt thought that the use of a painful, venomous sting helped the smaller species avoid most predator attacks.

 Watch a video of one of the experimental trials:

-Watch three additional videos on the grasshopper mouse and scorpions:
+Watch five additional videos on the grasshopper mouse and scorpions:

 - A video on the grasshopper mouse and how it deals with scorpion venom

-- Video of grasshopper mouse battling bark scorpion
+- Video of grasshopper mouse battling and consuming bark scorpion

 - Scorpion Hunters – See the Rowe lab as they go out into the field to collect scorpions for their research